alexecse/V5_assignment/README.md

 ### How Could This Scale to 2000 HTML Files per Second?

-Veridion processes ~2000 HTML documents **per second** — this pipeline, in its current form, is not designed for that scale.
-To reach production-grade throughput, several architectural and algorithmic upgrades are required.
+Veridion processes ~2000 HTML documents **per second**.
+In its current form, this pipeline is not designed for that scale.
+To reach production-grade throughput, several architectural and algorithmic upgrades are to be made.

 #### Problems in the current setup: